Ceramic worktops – A viable alternative to granite and quartz?

 Ceramic worktops are 100% Stain proof

-Quartz is also meant to be non porous and supposedly never needs to be sealed.
+Non-porous Quartz is supposedly meant not to need sealing.
 However, lots of suppliers sell cheap low-quality Chinese and Korean quartz worktops that can be easily stained.

 Most of the suppliers that sell these are the ones that sell directly to the public rather than the ones that supply kitchen showrooms.